retroman/4layer-maciifxsimm/README.md

 # Macintosh IIfx 16 MB SIMM

+This repository contains a PCB layout for a 16MB SIMM to be used in the Macintosh IIfx system.
+The SIMM is a proprietary, 8 bit wide proprietary type with 64 pins.

-This SIMM PCB is to be populated with KM41C16000CK chips.
+This design is to be populated with KM41C16000CK chips.

-UNTESTED, please don't produce PCBs based on this (yet).
+***UNTESTED, please don't produce PCBs based on this (yet).***

 ## Acknowledgement